mtpatter/mtpatter.github.io/research.md

 ### Earth Sciences

-I work with Project Matsu, a collaboration between NASA and the Open Cloud Consortium, developing cloud-based applications for the analysis of Earth satellite imagery.
+I work with Project Matsu, a collaboration between NASA and the Open Commons Consortium, developing cloud-based applications for the analysis of Earth satellite imagery.
 I am currently working on a Hadoop-based framework to automatically process daily satellite images from NASA's Earth Observing-1 satellite.